 Part of this is a jab at the interpretations of scientific studies than an actual argument about animal comfort.
 I do like good scientific studies, but I’m afraid people draw all too extensive conclusions about things for which they have vested interests.
 If your world view is centered on “scientific knowledge”, then naturally, skewing the interpretation of the evidence in favor of your mentality is subconsciously permissible.

 By quick logical reasoning, it would seem perfectly acceptable, in the minds of some people, that a lion rip apart a sheep for a meal in the most unfashionable of manners but somehow cruel were a human to do likewise – much less be quicker, faster, and inflict pain a shorter amount of time – for the same purpose.
 A poor African man looking to feed his family cuts the ivory off of elephants while we who dig up toxic mercury for our cell phones call him inhumane.
-Surely, it is a waste indeed, but people stopped hunting buffalo even though the people here first used the entire thing (and probably still could with a little imagination).
+Surely, it is a waste indeed, but people stopped hunting buffalo even though the first people here used the entire thing (and probably still could with a little imagination).
 Nevermind the cellphones, we waste a great deal of food already, even vegetarians.
 Some measure of criticism on hypocrisy could be leveled at anyone arguing for the “humane treatment of animals”, and I believe this primarily due to the human factors.
 But since all ethics are human anyways, people can be as hypocritical as they like.